syncfusion-content/javascript-docs/js/RichTextEditor/User-Interface.md

 ## Content Area

 The editor creates the iframe element as the content area on control initialization, it is used to display and editing the content.
 In Content Area, the editor displays only the body tag of a &lt; iframe &gt; document.
-To set or modify details in the <head> tag, use [Source view](#_HTML_View "") of the editor.
+To set or modify details in the &lt; head &gt; tag, use [Source view](#_HTML_View) of the editor.

 ### Iframe Attributes

 The editor allows you to passing an additional attributes to body tag of a &lt; iframe &gt; element using [iframeAttributes](http://help.syncfusion.com/js/api/ejrte#members:iframeattribute) property.
 The property contains name/value pairs in string format, it is used to override the default appearance of the content area.
 For example, the content area’s font, color, margins, and background can be overridden using iframeAttributes property.
 You can specifies the editable behavior (content editable) of the content also in this property.
 For more information about the content editable, see [content editable](#_ContentEditable).

 {% highlight js %}
  $(function () {

  $("#texteditor").ejRTE({
-value: "The RichTextEditor (RTE) control enables you to edit the contents with insert table and images," + " it also provides a toolbar that helps to apply rich text formats to the content entered in the TextArea.",
+ value: "The RichTextEditor (RTE) control enables you to edit the contents with insert table and images," + " it also provides a toolbar that helps to apply rich text formats to the content entered in the TextArea.", iframeAttributes:{style: "background-color:#e0ffff;color:#6495ed;"}
-iframeAttribute: "background-color:#e0ffff;color:#6495ed;"
  });
  });
 {% endhighlight %}

 ### Adding CSS File